gajus/eslint-config-canonical/README.md

 ## Versioning Policy

 All breaking changes will bump the major version as per the semver convention.
 Therefore, every new rule addition will increase the major version.

+## Development

+Any time that ESLint dependencies are updated you must:

+1. Run `npm run generate-typescript-compatibility-rules` script.
+It disables and override any TypeScript rules that are incompatible with ESLint built-in rules.
+1. Run `npm run compare` script.
+It generates updated ruleset comparison table and identifies rules that are not configured.
+Copy generated table to README.md.